ptrd/kwik/readme.md

 To add HTTP/3 to Kwik you should use the flupke plugin:
 - Download the flupke jar from [Maven](https://search.maven.org/artifact/tech.kwik/flupke)
-- Add the flupke jar to the client or server classpath, e.g. for the server run `java -cp kwik.jar:flupke-<version>.jar net.luminis.quic.run.SampleWebServer`.
+- Add the flupke jar to the client or server classpath, e.g. for the server run `java -cp kwik.jar:flupke-<version>.jar net.luminis.quic.sample.SampleWebServer`.

 ## Contact